tamus-cyber/cyber.tamus.edu/src/pages/vuln-report.md

 ---
-title:		Texas A&M University System Public Vulnerability Disclosure Program
+title:		Public Vulnerability Disclosure Program
 ---

 # Report a Vulnerability

 ## Policy

 The Texas A&M University System ("system") accepts disclosure of vulnerabilities to system information resources that are discovered through good-faith research by the public.
-The organization does not condition its authorization on an expectation of indefinite non-disclosure to the public by the reporting entity but may request a specific time period to properly remediate the vulnerability.
+The system does not condition its authorization on an expectation of indefinite non-disclosure to the public by the reporting entity but may request a specific time period to properly remediate the vulnerability.

 ## Disclosure and Remediation Timeline